pachyderm/docs/content/latest/reference/helm-values/pachd.md

     tag: ""
   logFormat: "json"
   logLevel: "info"
-  # If lokiDeploy is true, a Pachyderm-specific instance of Loki will
+  # If lokiDeploy is true, a MLDM-specific instance of Loki will
   # be deployed.
   lokiDeploy: true
   # lokiLogging enables Loki logging if set.